aparnac25/extract/README.md

 # `extract`

 `extract` is a Python package that parses through a PDF and find GPS coordiantes.
 This pacakge will extract out GPS coordinates, convert them to decimal degree format and then plot them to an interactive map.
-In addition, a csv file of the GPS coordiantes will be outputed and saved to the This program will accomplish three things: (1) read a PDF and extract sample location names and GPS coordinates; (2) convert to decimal deggrees format, and (3) plot converted coordinates to a map.
+In addition, a csv file of the GPS coordiantes will be outputed and saved to the

 ---
 ## In development